01Sriharsha/reservease-table-reservation-app/README.md

 ## Technologies Used

-DineTable is built using the following technologies:
+Reservease is built using the following technologies:

 - [Next.js 13](https://nextjs.org/): A React framework for server-rendered React applications.
 - [React](https://reactjs.org/): A JavaScript library for building user interfaces.